Will Tennessee cover the spread vs. Illinois? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Volunteers put up 77.6 points per game, 15.2 more points than the 62.4 the Fighting Illini allow.
+- The Volunteers record 77.6 points per game, 15.2 more points than the 62.4 the Fighting Illini give up.

-- When Tennessee totals more than 62.4 points, it is 4-3 against the spread and 5-2 overall.
+- When Tennessee scores more than 62.4 points, it is 4-3 against the spread and 5-2 overall.

 Bet on this or any college basketball matchup at BetMGM